Raghda Hassan: Political activism

-Commercial activity began at the age of twenty when she and her two brothers were began publishing publications opposing the Assad regime in 2012.
+She began her career in political activism at the age of twenty when she and her two brothers began publishing publications opposing the Assad regime in 2012.
 After a while, Raghda's contacts grew, and a broader number of persons who opposed the dictatorship joined in, subsequently being known as the Communist Action Party.

 Raghda Hassan rose to fame in Syria as a result of her novels and political activism.
-She was detained for the first time in 1992 and imprisoned for more than two years as part of a campaign against opposition organisations including the Communist Action Party, begun by former Syrian President Hafez al-Assad.
-Raghda Hassan was arrested for the second time in 2010 by Syrian government troops while traveling to Lebanon to promote her novel "The New Prophets," which depicts Syrian jails.
+She was detained for the first time in 1992 and imprisoned for more than two years as part of a campaign led by Hafez Al-Assad against opposition organisations including the Communist Action Party.
+Raghda Hassan was arrested for the second time in 2010 by Syrian government troops while traveling to Lebanon to promote her novel The New Prophets, which depicts Syrian jails.
 She was beaten during the arrest according to human rights organizations.

 Marriage

 Raghda Hassan married Palestinian Amer Daoud, who was detained in the same prison.
-In the documentary "Syrian Love Story," which won the Sheffield Documentary Festival Award in 2015, British director Sean McAllister embodied the love story that brought together Palestinian and Syrian detainees.
+In the documentary A Syrian Love Story, which won the Sheffield Documentary Festival Award in 2015, British director Sean McAllister embodied the love story that brought together Palestinian and Syrian detainees.
 The film tells the story of activists Amer and Raghda, who met and fell in love in a Syrian prison, and their four children, as well as their flight from Syria's civil war to Lebanon before being granted asylum in France.